What Is a Liveness Check and Why You Need One

 This technology is designed specifically to stop what are known as presentation attacks.
 This is when a fraudster tries to fool a system by presenting a fake representation of a person, like a printed photo, a deepfake video playing on a screen, or even a sophisticated mask.
 By verifying liveness, platforms can prevent bad actors from creating fake accounts, committing fraud, and eroding the trust of their genuine users.
 It’s a critical layer of defense that ensures the person behind the screen is exactly who they claim to be, right when it matters most.
 In an environment where bots can overwhelm systems and deepfakes can convincingly mimic real people, a liveness check acts as a crucial gatekeeper, protecting the integrity of your user base and the decisions you make based on their activity.

-How Liveness Detection Works
+How Does Liveness Detection Actually Work?

 So, how does a system actually know if it’s looking at a live person versus a picture?
 Liveness detection works by analyzing subtle, almost imperceptible indicators of life during the verification process.
 It’s not just matching a face to a photo ID; it’s actively looking for proof of presence.